svillescas/hello-world-assignment/README.md

        - Click "Create new file" and type in Answers.md
        - Answer the following Question: In what ways does GitHub help scientists follow the best practices for scientific computing?
          (1 paragraph max)
+            - Please make sure to write up a thorough and thoughtful response to this!
        - Create a pull request and merge

  3. Go to https://github.com/OxyCompBio/Comp-Bio-SDMs and upload your SDM data